-‘KUWTK’ Cameras Caught Khloe Kardashian’s And Tristan Thompson’s Explosive Split, Per ‘Radar’
+‘KUWTK’ Cameras Caught Khloe Kardashian And Tristan Thompson’s Explosive Split, Per ‘Radar’

 “The timing couldn’t have been better,” the source said.
 “Everyone is in town and everyone is filming.”

-Khloe officially broke it off with Tristan after she discovered that he had been cheating over the Valentine’s holiday, as the Inquisitr previously reported.
+Khloe officially broke it off with Tristan after she discovered that he had been cheating over Valentine’s holiday, as the Inquisitr previously reported.

 In November, Khloe opened up about being forced to re-live the pain when she watched the episode where she first learned that Tristan had cheated on her just days before giving birth to her daughter True.
 She said that watching the show was emotional and difficult, but that she knew when she decided to be a part of the reality show that she was exposing all the elements of her life to the public – including the painful ones.